TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 `Enable VeryLateShip Time Adjustment` : Adjust whether or not VeryLateShip Event uses regular Lethal Company time scale, or an adjusted one for the event.
 Defaults to True (adjusted scale for event).

 `Enable Special Events` : Should Special Events be loaded?
 These are special events made for the game that may not be desirable in regular sessions (Such as very unfair mechanics) or are not fully implemented (this could be because of slight issues related to the event, or just not fully polished like other events are).

+`Transmutation Blacklist` : Specify a list of items to not transmute.
+This is only useful if you run scrap transmutation events from Brutal or any custom events with them.
+Uses itemProperties.itemName Component Name.

 #### Debugging